Rav FAQ (Owner)

 The Following links will jump you to the relevant spot on this page.
 Scrolling through the page will allow you to read all info.

 Please note that this page exists because of the invaluable input from so many knowledgeable drivers.
-I am just collecting the knowledge and storing it here for everybody's benefit.
+I just collect the knowledge and store it here for everybody's benefit.
 If you have something to add/subtract/correct, please don't hesitate to me at: info at evnut dot com.

 Batteries and charging.